 What is a Transaction?

-A Transaction in the GrailPay ACH API initiates the movement of funds between two users — typically a payer ( sender ) and a payee ( recipient ) — via the ACH network.
+A Transaction in the GrailPay Payments API initiates the movement of funds between two users — typically a payer ( sender ) and a payee ( recipient ) — via the ACH network.
 It represents the debit leg of the transfer, capturing the withdrawal of funds from the payer’s bank account.
 Once processed, the transaction will result in a corresponding Payout, which reflects the credit leg — the delivery of funds to the payee.
 Each transaction is uniquely identified by a uuid and includes metadata such as the amount, participants, and processing status.
-Transactions can represent:- Business to Business payments
+Transactions can represent:- Merchant to Merchant payments

 Overview